jeremysb1/image-app/README.md

 # Image Recognition Application

-This is a full-stack React app.
+This full-stack React application enables users to submit photos to detect images.